Frequently Asked Questions

 Q. I work fulltime, how will the RN-BSN program affect my work schedule?

 A. The majority of our RN-BSN students work fulltime while attending school fulltime.
 Our main nursing courses are taught utilizing a blend of class time with online supplementation.
-Depending on the nursing course, classes meet either during the day on Tuesdays or Thursday evenings.
+Depending on the nursing course, classes are blocked one day a week, Tuesday or Thursday, allowing you to select a class day which works with your schedule.
 Core courses and nursing electives have varying formats and schedules.

 Q. How long will it take to complete the RN-BSN program?

-A. The actual nursing courses can be completed in two semesters (Fall & Spring); however one may take a lighter course load and still be able to complete the nursing courses in one calendar year (Fall, Spring, & Summer sessions).
+A. The actual nursing courses can be completed in two semesters (Fall & Spring); however one may take a lighter course load and still be able to complete the nursing courses in one calendar year (Fall, Spring, Summer sessions).
 New students can enter at the beginning of each semester or at mid-point of the Fall, Spring, & Summer semesters and may attend full time or part time.
+All nursing classes are offered at least two times a year.

 Q. What about tuition reimbursement or discount?